florish/pickleball/article.md

 ### Rally point scoring (2025 provisional rules)

-Now, let's see how the 2025 rally point scoring rules performs.
+Now, let's see how 2025 rally point scoring performs.

 After simulating one million serves, a typical result will look like this: